2020 Calabasas helicopter crash: Basketball

 The NBA later postponed the Los Angeles Lakers' game against the Los Angeles Clippers that had been scheduled for January 28, two days after the accident.
 The game was made up on July 30, the second game of the NBA's return from their suspension caused by the COVID-19 pandemic in North America.
 It was originally planned to be made up on April 9, but was postponed again due to the suspension.
-The game ended in a Lakers 103–101 comeback victory.
-On January 30, the first game after the crash was played at Staples Center between the Clippers and the Sacramento Kings, the Clippers honored Bryant before the game by having Paul George, a Los Angeles county native, narrate a video tribute.
-The Clippers, who play in the same arena as the Lakers but cover up their rivals' banners when they are the designated home team, uncovered Bryant's 8 and 24 retired jersey banners as part of the tribute.
+The game ended in a 103–101 comeback victory for the Lakers.
+On January 30, the first game after the crash was played at Staples Center between the Clippers and Sacramento Kings; the Clippers honored Bryant before the game by having Paul George, a Los Angeles county native, narrate a video tribute.
+The Clippers, who played in the same arena as the Lakers at the time, but covered up their rivals' banners when they were the designated home team, uncovered Bryant's 8 and 24 retired jersey banners as part of the tribute.
 The following day, the Lakers played their first game after the crash against the Portland Trail Blazers.
-Ahead of the match, the franchise paid tribute to Bryant and all who lost their lives in the crash with a pre-game ceremony.
+Ahead of the game, the franchise paid tribute to Bryant and all who lost their lives in the crash with a pre-game ceremony.
 Performers included Usher, who sang "Amazing Grace" and Boyz II Men, who sang the National Anthem.
-James delivered a speech to the crowd in Bryant's memory and every player in the Lakers' starting lineup was announced with Bryant's name.
+James delivered a speech to the crowd in Bryant's memory, and every player in the Lakers' starting lineup was announced with Bryant's name.
 At halftime, Wiz Khalifa and Charlie Puth reunited to perform their hit "See You Again".